The stochasticity parameter of quadratic residues: Abstract

 \section{Abstract}

-Following V. I. Arnold, we define the stochasticity parameter $S(U)$ of a set $U\subseteq \Z_M$ to be the sum of squares of the consecutive distances between elements of $U$.
-We study the stochasticity parameter of the set $R_M$ of quadratic residues modulo $M$.
-Denote by $s(k)=s(k,\Z_M)$ the average value of $S(U)$ over all subsets $U\subseteq \Z_M$ of size $k$, which can be thought of as the stochasticity parameter of a random set of size $k$.
-We prove that
+Following V. I. Arnold, we define the stochasticity parameter $S(U)$ of a subset $U$ of $\Z/M\Z$ to be the sum of squares of the consecutive distances between elements of $U$.
+In this paper we study the stochasticity parameter of the set $R_M$ of quadratic residues modulo $M$.
+We present a method which allows to find the asymptotics of $S(R_M)$ for a set of $M$ of positive density.
+In particular, we obtain the following two corollaries.
+Denote by $s(k)=s(k,\Z/M\Z)$ the average value of $S(U)$ over all subsets $U\subseteq \Z/M\Z$ of size $k$, which can be thought of as the stochasticity parameter of a random set of size $k$.
+Let $\s(R_M)=S(R_M)/s(|R_M|)$.
+We show that

-a) $\varliminf_{M\to\infty}\frac{S(R_M)}{s(|R_M|)}<1<\varlimsup_{M\to\infty}\frac{S(R_M)}{s(|R_M|)}$;
+a) $\varliminf_{M\to\infty}\s(R_M)<1<\varlimsup_{M\to\infty}\s(R_M)$;

-b) the set $\{ M\in \N: S(R_M)<s(|R_M|) \}$ has positive lower density.
+b) the set $\{ M\in \N: \s(R_M)<1 \}$ has positive lower density.